privacyidea/privacyidea/doc/modules/lib/containerfunction.rst

 This module contains all top level container functions.

-This is the middleware between the API and the database
+This is the layer between the API and the database

 .. automodule:: privacyidea.lib.container
    :members: